Villanova-AI/villanova_developers/docs/villanova10/docs/reference/convert-bundle.md

 # Convert v1 Bundle to v5

-This tutorial describes the process for converting a git-based (v1) bundle to the docker-based (v5) format introduced in Entando 7.1.
+This tutorial describes the process for converting a git-based (v1) bundle to the docker-based (v5) format introduced in Villanova.
 The interactive automated conversion process using the ent CLI is listed below, followed by the manual steps.

 **Advantages of the v5 Bundles**
 Docker-based (v5) bundles provide several innovations and an improved developer experience.
 Developers are encouraged to use this format for any new bundles and to upgrade older bundles.